July 2015 found me in Florence.

-To speed up the savings process, I needed to work backward—determining a set amount I could save every month, then building my monthly budget around that.
+To speed up the savings process, I needed to work backward — determining a set amount I could save every month, then building my monthly budget around that.

-I did this by tailoring the 50/20/30 rule to meet my needs.
 At the end of each month, I reviewed my spending from the last 30 days.
 Then, I anticipated my earnings and expenses for the next month, distributing them over categories like housing, groceries and savings.

 Even with calculated goals, there wasn’t much fat to trim at first.
 I could only spare $110 from my regular paycheck each month for a while, so I had it direct deposited into my savings account.
 It wasn’t much, but it was a start.

 The money I was saving really started to accumulate in March (nine months into my savings journey) when I refused to fall victim to lifestyle inflation.

 Lifestyle inflation is when a person comes into extra cash and changes her lifestyle to spend that money instead of saving it.
 It’s a no-brainer to avoid.
 In fact, I was inspired by Detroit Lions’ wide receiver Ryan Broyles and his wife, who live on $60,000 annually and stash the rest of their earnings into savings and investments.